gauravshelangia/large-file-processor/readme.md

 ##Assumptions
 1. SKUs are unique to product so any new details of the existing SKU will get updated and the incoming data will take the priority.
-2. aggregation table has index on product_name
+2. aggregation table has an index on the product_name
-2. CSV file should bundle in docker image.
+3. CSV file should bundle in docker image.
 (This is not a good idea.)

 ## Improvements
 1. Code level